-If you are currently a practising registrant and will be taking a leave (or maternity leave) from nursing in 2023, you have the option of maintaining your registration, becoming a former registrant or converting to non-practising registration.
+If you are currently a practising registrant and will be taking a leave (or maternity leave) from nursing, you have the option of maintaining your registration, becoming a former registrant or converting to non-practising registration.

 Learn more on the Leaving or Returning to practice page.

 AFTER April 1, you must renew.
 After your leave starts, you can apply for a pro-rated refund on your registration fees.

 do not need to convert to non-practising registration while you are on leave.

 The process to reinstate to practising registration is the same, regardless of whether you hold non-practising registration or you let your registration lapse.